rank0001/Tour-guide/README.md

 Environment: Reactjs, Redux, Firebase, Javascript, NodeJS, React-Bootstrap, Material-UI, Google Map Api

-* Users can select their favourite destination for booking details.
+* Users can select their favourite destination from the home page.

+* Users are taken to their selected destination page after clicking on a destination.

+* After selecting their duration of stay in the hotel pressing the button will take them to the destination page.

+* Users can see their chosen destination in google map

 * Guard route and authentication implemented for secure workflow.

-* Users can see their chosen destination in google map

 Website Link: [Travel Guide](https://travel-guide-2fc02.web.app/ "Travel Guide")